-The circle used for the flower in this tutorial is actually pre-cut packaging from a carton of dishes.
-The cardboard circles separated the plates in the box.
+The inspiration for this activity was packaging from a carton of dishes.
+The cardboard circles used in this tutorial separated the plates in the box.

 Related: Beautiful Flower Crafts for Preschoolers